 Reservoir 3 replacement

 This project replaces Reservoir 3, a critical part of our drinking water system.
-The existing 100-year-old in-ground reservoir will be replaced with two four-million-gallon and one 12-million-gallon cylindrical pre-stressed concrete reservoirs.
+The existing 100-year-old in-ground reservoir will be replaced with one eight-million-gallon and one 12-million-gallon cylindrical pre-stressed concrete reservoir.

 Everett’s 2020 Comprehensive Water Plan called for a study of Reservoir 3.
 The study found that the reservoir would likely fail in a large earthquake and that maintenance improvements would not protect the reservoir.
 Based on this study, the age of the reservoir and how important the reservoir is to the City’s water system, it was decided to replace it with new reservoirs designed to current seismic standards.
 The new reservoirs will be located at the current site at 6107 Berkshire Drive.